(Above: 2017-2018 winners.)

-Shortly thereafter: The PR office will request current biographies of winners, and will schedule a date for a formal photograph, probably the week of December 11.
+Shortly thereafter: The publicity office will request current biographies and photographs.
+As time permits, we may schedule a date for a formal photograph, probably the week of December 11.
+Send to email@example.com

-Sunday, March 18, 2018 at 7:30 p.m.: “Symphony Showcase” Winners Recital with the UW Symphony Orchestra, held in Mills Concert Hall.
+Sunday, March 10, 2019 at 7:30 p.m.: “Symphony Showcase” Winners Solo Recital with the UW-Madison Symphony Orchestra, held in Mills Concert Hall.
 A reception will follow the concert.

 Buy tickets here.